 If purchases are damaged or stolen, purchase protection can repair or replace those items for no additional charge.
 Purchase protection benefits may last 60-180 days past the original purchase date depending on your credit card.

 If the price of an item drops after you’ve purchased it, credit cards with a price protection benefit can refund price differences, with restrictions.
-For example, the Navy Federal More Rewards American Express card protects purchases up to 30 days beyond the original purchase date, and the advertised item must be identical to the one you purchased.
-Other cards may offer more generous protections, up to 60 or 90 days.
+Some cards may offer generous protections, up to 60 or 90 days.

 You can get more out of your rewards by shopping through airline, hotel, credit card, or online shopping portals, which may offer additional cash back, miles, points, or discounts.
 Rather than go directly to a retailer’s website, start at a portal, such as Chase’s Ultimate Rewards shopping portal or Wells Fargo’s Earn More Mall.